Jack Russell Terrier Temperament: What's Good About 'Em, What's Bad About 'Em

 If I was considering a Jack Russell Terrier, I would be most concerned about...

-- Animal aggression.
+- Potential animal aggression.
 Many Jack Russell Terriers are dominant or aggressive toward other dogs.
 Two Jack Russells should not be left alone together – one may kill the other over possession of a toy.
-Most Jack Russells also have incredibly strong instincts to chase and seize small fleeing creatures.
+Most Jack Russells also have strong instincts to chase and seize small fleeing creatures.

 - Fence security.
 Many Jack Russell Terriers are clever escape artists who will go over or under fences in search of adventure.
 You may need higher fences than you might imagine for their small size.
 They can climb chain link.
 You may also need to sink wire into the ground along the fence line to thwart digging.
 Gates should have the highest quality locks, as some of these dogs can open flimsy latches.

 - Mind of their own.
 Though much more amenable to training than other terriers, Jack Russells must be taught at an early age that they are not the rulers of the world.
 The toughness that makes them suited to killing vermin can frustrate you when you try to teach them anything.
-Jack Russell Terriers can be stubborn and dominant (bossy) and will make you prove that you can make them do things.
-You must show them, through absolute consistency, that you mean what you say.
+Many Jack Russell Terriers love learning tricks, but less so the "No" command.
+Some Jack Russells are stubborn and bossy and you must show them, through absolute consistency, that you mean what you say.
+Read more about Jack Russell Terrier Training.